Integrating Solana with GitHub Workflows for Enhanced CI/CD

 Recently though, it started to overheat and switch itself off after just a couple of minutes running, with the ominous message “Fan locked.
 Projector will switch off automatically.
 Please contact service centre for repair“.

-Looking around online I could see it was a common problem in older projectors, usually due to dust buildup, and sorted by either cleaning or replacing the fan.
+Looking around online I could see it was a common problem in older projectors, usually due to dust buildup, and often sorted by either cleaning or replacing a failing fan.

-I tried to clean the fan but it wasn’t very dirty and made no difference.
-Looking through the front vents with a torch, I could see the fan was trying to turn on startup, then giving up.
-It’s a pretty ordinary component but taking the projector apart sounded dangerous (many reports of this going badly for others) and after a partial attempt I decided it wasn’t something I was comfortable or confident doing…. too many hidden clips and other fragile parts needing disconnected or removed, like the IR receiver, the switches, the zoom/focus wheel, etc.
+I tried to clean (what I could easily access of) the fan but the blades etc were not ery dirty and it made no difference.
+Looking through the front vents with a torch, I could see the fan was trying to turn on startup then giving up.
+It’s a pretty ordinary component but taking the projector apart sounded complex and error prone (many reports of this going badly for others) and after a partial attempt I decided it wasn’t something I was comfortable or confident doing…. too many hidden clips and other fragile parts needing disconnected or removed, like the IR receiver, the switches, the zoom/focus wheel, etc.

 This pic shows the top panel removed (just one captive screw on the left of the cover needs undone, then it slides left and lifts up & off easily.).
 Note: there’s a sensor that prevents the projector from powering on while this cover is removed.

-With that out of the way you can now see one side of the fan, but you can’t remove it from this side – here’s a close up pic:
+With that out of the way you can now see one side of the fan, but you can’t remove it from this side – here’s a close up:

 This pic shows the same side of the fan after I scraped off the cover to reveal four small holes.
 I then carefully placed 2-3 drops of ordinary multi-purpose oil in each hole.
 I let the projector stand in this position for a while, so the oil could work its way in/down, then cleaned the surface with Isopropyl Alcohol to remove any excess oil, before sticking some insulating tape back where the original label/cover had been.
-My projector sits up high and points downwards and I didn’t want any oil escaping…. or dripping on to the lamp!
+My projector sits up high and points downwards and I didn’t want any oil escaping…. or dripping on to the lamp.
+That would cause a kaboom.

 I replaced the lamp housing and the cover and gave it a whirl – it’s now starting up first time no problem and running smoothly and quietly, just like it used to!